innolitics/rdm/rdm/init_files/documents/software_plan.md

     - don't contradict each other [[62304:5.2.6.b]]
     - have unambiguous descriptions [[62304:5.2.6.c]]
     - each has a unique identifier [[62304:5.2.6.e]]
-    - are stated in terms that permit establishment of test criteria and performance of tests to determine whether the test criteria have been met [[62304:5.2.6.d]].
+    - are stated in terms that permit the establishment of test criteria and performance of tests to determine whether the test criteria have been met [[62304:5.2.6.d]].

 {% if not device.samd %}